in

 Cathedral ceilings are known for the soaring heights they can achieve and sought out because of the feeling of space they can give.
 As they are high ceilings, hanging lights such as pendant lights and chandeliers are an attractive and functioning lighting option.

-If you want task or spot lighting in a room with a cathedral ceiling, consider a strategically placed recessed light.
+Consider strategically placed recessed illumination if you want task or spot lighting in a room with a cathedral ceiling.
 You can also install a track light fixture at the lower points of the ceiling to spotlight a certain area and serve as a task light.

 When choosing lighting features for cathedral ceilings, you should also consider the type of bulbs that they use.
-CFLs and LEDs are probably the best choice due to the amount of illumination that they provide.
+CFLs and LEDs are probably the best choice due to the illumination they provide.

 LEDs are also worth considering because of how long they last.
 High cathedral ceilings may be difficult to reach if you need to change a bulb and a fixture, so you want to avoid it by using long-lasting bulbs.